Scouting for Zebra CBD information?

 Is CBD Legal in Iowa?

+So, is CBD oil legal in the Hawkeye state?
 In short, yes.
 Although people without a medical card can now buy CBD products, that wasn’t possible until 2020.
 Here’s a brief history of how CBD became legal in Iowa.

 Originally, Iowa state law mandated that marijuana consisted of all parts of the cannabis plant.
 Because CBD is derived from the cannabis plant, it was documented as marijuana, which was listed under Schedule I of the Uniform Controlled Substances Act.